mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 - An adder for the exponent prts.

 ### Control Unit <a name="cu"></a> [UP↑](#tof)
-*Control Unit* - reads the opcode and instruction bits from the machine code instruction,and creates a series of control codes to activate and operate the various components to perform the desired task.
+*Control Unit* - reads the opcode and instruction bits from the machine code instruction, and creates a series of control codes to activate and operate the various components to perform the desired task.

 ### Shift and Rotate Blocks <a name="sarb"></a> [UP↑](#tof)
-They are useful on their own (pol. *są przydatne same w sobie *), but they also are used in multiplication and division modules.
+They are useful on their own (pol. *są przydatne same w sobie*), but they also are used in multiplication and division modules.
 In a binary computer, a left shift has the same effect as a multiplication by 2 and a right shift has the same effect as a division by 2. **Since shift and rotate operations perform much more quickly then multiplication and division**.

 #### Logical Shift <a name="logshft"></a> [UP↑](#tof)